JylerG/TheRepBot/README.md

 ## Version History
 ### 0.0.15
+* Add and implement various components to further expand on what the bot can do
+* Make it so the bot can't be awarded
+* Make it so non-superusers and non-mods can't use the mod award command
 * Remove leaderboard post (can't get it to accurately display users' scores)
 ### 0.0.14
 * Try to make the leaderboard post accurately display the top scoring users